alex-kyriakou/Responsive_Login_Registration_Form/README.md

 # Responsive_Login_Registration_Form
-Validation - Sign In &amp; Sign Up form with Animation
+Validation - Sign In &amp; Sign Up form with Animation in Progress...